 Baker therefore constantly exercised his powers of arranging which meant that it could come as a surprise that the rendition of a song one was given to hear at tonight's performance could be very different from the way he recorded it earlier.

-Any Baker arrangement was an excellent example for study however, and separating it into its elements to see how they worked to help dramatize a tune and incorporating some of these techniques into one's own sense of arranging has tremendous educational value; reconstructing someone else's playing note for note from a recording also can provide some valuable ear training for anyone with the courage, patience, and stamina to give it a try.
+Any Baker arrangement was an excellent example for study however, and separating it into its elements to see how they fit together to help dramatize a tune and then incorporating some of these techniques into one's own attempts at arranging has tremendous educational value; reconstructing someone else's playing note-for-note from a recording also can provide some valuable ear training for anyone with the courage, patience, and stamina to give it a try and stick with it.

-Once all this detective work was done one then would be tempted to create an identical reproduction at concert tempo, and this, as one might expect, would jealously compete for available practice time; one should be warned however that this kind of exercise with someone else's recordings is a slippery slope which, for as long as one is preoccupied with it, puts the development of individual expression on hold and leaves them at a loss (about what to do with the next song to get it up to the same speed).
+Once all this detective work was done one then would be tempted to create an identical reproduction of it at concert tempo, and this, as one might expect, would jealously compete for available practice time; one should be warned however that this kind of exercise with someone else's recordings is a slippery slope which, for as long as one is preoccupied with it, puts the development of individual expression on hold and leaves them at a loss (about what to do with the next song to get it up to the same speed).